🏷️Discount Calculator

 What is the difference between a discount and a markdown?

-In everyday usage, discount and markdown are often used interchangeably to mean a reduction from the original retail price.
-In formal retail accounting, a markdown specifically refers to a permanent reduction in the selling price recorded in inventory accounting, while a discount may be temporary (a sale event) or conditional (a coupon or loyalty reward).
-Both result in the buyer paying less than the original listed price, and both are calculated the same way.
+In everyday use, discount and markdown are interchangeable — both mean a reduction from the listed price.
+In formal retail accounting, a markdown is specifically a permanent price reduction recorded in inventory accounting, while a discount may be temporary (a sale event) or conditional (coupon or loyalty reward).
+Both are calculated the same way and both result in the buyer paying less than the original listed price.

-How do I calculate the total savings from a discount?
+How do I calculate total savings from a discount?